Double Fantasy: Recording

 Ono approached producer Jack Douglas, with whom the couple had previously worked, and gave him Lennon's demos to listen to.
 "My immediate impressions were that I was going to have a hard time making it better than the demos because there was such intimacy in the demos," Douglas told Uncuts Chris Hunt in 2005.

 Sessions for the album began at the Hit Factory in New York City on 7 August 1980 and continued until 19 October 1980.
+Lennon and Ono were rarely in the studio at the same time, primarily because Ono did not want Lennon imposing himself in her work.
 They produced dozens of songs, enough to fill Double Fantasy and a large part of a projected second album, Milk and Honey.

 Lennon wanted to work with different musicians than he had previously, and had Douglas assemble and rehearse the band without telling them who they would be recording with.
 While the sessions were underway, Douglas brought Rick Nielsen and Bun E. Carlos of the band Cheap Trick (whom he was also producing) to play on Lennon's "I'm Losing You" and Ono's "I'm Moving On", but these were eventually re-recorded with the studio musicians.
-(The Cheap Trick version of "I'm Losing You" was included on the John Lennon Anthology collection released in 1998.)
+The Cheap Trick version of "I'm Losing You" was included on the John Lennon Anthology collection released in 1998.

 The sessions remained top secret.
+According to Douglas, this was because Lennon was not confident in his work, feeling that he was out of touch with the contemporary music scene and could no longer write or sing up to the standard he set in his heyday, and wanted to be able to discreetly abort the sessions if he felt they were not turning out well; at one point he spoke of giving most of the songs he wrote for the album to his ex-bandmate Ringo Starr.
 Lennon and Ono still were not signed to a record label and paid for the initial sessions themselves.
 After they were satisfied with the album, their publicist Bruce Replogle leaked the news that the couple were back in the studio again.

 Immediately, Lennon was inundated with offers from all the major labels.
 The recording industry was shocked when the couple signed with the newly formed Geffen Records on 22 September 1980 because David Geffen shrewdly insisted on speaking with Ono first and regarded her contributions as equal to Lennon's.
 He signed them before hearing any of the tracks.